 NEW PUPPY CARE:

 I am confident in my ability of sending you a puppy well adjusted for your home.
 From the time our puppies are born, they are handled daily and called by name, once I or you have appointed them one.
-Music is played for their pleasure and socialization.
 It's been said puppies feet must touch at least 7 different textures by the age of 8 wks.
-I can guarantee mine have done over 20.
-I am very hands-on!
+We expose them to at least 8.

 80% of puppies have bad teeth by the age of 3.
 We recommend you buy healthy treats such as: Greenies, Milkbones or rawhides which help eliminate the tartar and bad breath.
 Rawhides need to be supervised so that your dogs doesn't choke.
 A good quality food can also do much good in this area.